MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/binding-mode.md

 - [`TwoWay`](https://developer.xamarin.com/api/field/Xamarin.Forms.BindingMode.TwoWay/) &ndash; data goes both ways between source and target
 - [`OneWay`](https://developer.xamarin.com/api/field/Xamarin.Forms.BindingMode.OneWay/) &ndash; data goes from source to target
 - [`OneWayToSource`](https://developer.xamarin.com/api/field/Xamarin.Forms.BindingMode.OneWayToSource/) &ndash; data goes from target to source
+- [`OneTime`](https://developer.xamarin.com/api/field/Xamarin.Forms.BindingMode.OneWayToSource/) &ndash; data goes from source to target, but only when the `BindingContext` changes (new with Xamarin.Forms 3.0)

 Every bindable property has a default binding mode that is set when the bindable property is created, and which is available from the [`DefaultBindingMode`](https://developer.xamarin.com/api/property/Xamarin.Forms.BindableProperty.DefaultBindingMode/) property of the `BindableProperty` object.
 This default binding mode indicates the mode in effect when that property is a data-binding target.